Chart Color Schemes

 Banana has a typical household mix, with a fairly typical median household size

-Family households constitute 71.7% of all households, including 31.3% couples with children, 32.4% couples without children, and 7.0% single parent families.
-Non-family households comprise the remaining 28.3%, with lone person households at 26.5% and group households making up 1.9%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Family households account for 71.7% of all households, including 31.3% couples with children, 32.4% couples without children, and 7.0% single parent families.
+Non-family households constitute the remaining 28.3%, with lone person households at 26.5% and group households comprising 1.9%.
+The median household size is 2.5 people, which aligns with the Rest of Qld average.

 Frequently Asked Questions - Households